Diploma of Arts Subject Units

 On completion of this unit, students are expected to be able to:

-1. Demonstrate an understanding of journalism as a profession.
+1. Demonstrate an understanding of journalism as a profession

-2. Identify and define the purpose of different styles of journalistic writing.
+2. Identify and define the purpose of different styles of journalistic writing

-3. Understand how journalists use writing and interviewing techniques for
+3. Understand how journalists use writing and interviewing techniques for different media

 On completion of this unit, students will have developed essential skills, so that they can:

-1. Analyse a workplace context for journalists.
+1. Analyse a workplace context for journalists

-2. Critically analyse spoken and written texts in a range of media genres.
+2. Critically analyse spoken and written texts in a range of media genres

-Assessment Task |
+Assessment Task | Weight |

 Description